Trajinera in Xochimilco, Mexico

 Should I get pesos before traveling to Mexico?

-We recommend you get pesos at ATMs once you land in Mexico and don’t use a currency exchange service at a stateside airport.
-Your bank will most likely charge you a fee so it’s best to pull out the max amount.
-However, you can use credit cards most places so you shouldn’t need more than US $100 in cash at any given time.
+We recommend getting pesos at ATMs once you land in Mexico and not using a currency exchange service at a stateside airport.
+Your bank will most likely charge you a fee, so it’s best to withdraw the maximum amount.
+However, you can use credit cards in most places, so you shouldn’t need more than US $100 in cash at any time.

 Can I use my credit cards in Mexico?